marionegroponzi/devbook/src/git.md

   ```
 - Push all branches
   `git push -u origin --all`

 - Swap remote
   `git remote set-url origin <new_origin_url>`

-- Check which branches have been merged.
+- Check which branches have been merged
   `git branch --merged`

 - Compare 2 branches
   `git diff branch1..branch2`

 - See the commits in the current branch only
   `git log <branchoff_name>^..HEAD`
   (where branchoff_name is the name of the branch the current one has been branched off from)

 - Remove last (local-only) commit
   `git reset --soft HEAD~`

+- Remove more than one (N) commit
+  `git reset --soft HEAD~N`

+- Change case of a file when working on macOS
+  `git mv UPPERCASE uppercase`

 ## Fix broken pushes
   - [On undoing, fixing, or removing commits in git](https://sethrobertson.github.io/GitFixUm/fixup.html)